Three reasons why marketplaces fail (and how not to)

 The lesson: Make sure you solve a real problem for your users.
 Find a way to launch a prototype as soon as possible and make sure people will actually use your product.

 After finding a problem to solve, the next challenge is to start with a narrow-enough focus.
 Surprisingly often, I come across people who have a marketplace idea to "share everything".
 Intuitively, such an idea does make sense: people who are willing to share their tools with peers are probably also likely to share their cars.
 When you have built a network of trust for sharing one group of products, why shouldn't you use it for other assets as well?

 An excellent summary of this lesson comes from investor Shervin Pishevar.
 He explains why he invests in companies that target only certain sharing economy verticals in a Pando interview.
 "That's what people want: a single-purpose company that provides a very powerful service people can trust."

-Building a good product—and trust in that product—is so much easier if you target a specific segment.
+Building a good product is so much easier if you target a specific segment.
 If you try to please everyone, you often end up pleasing no one.
 Furthermore, it's much easier to make a compelling marketing message and find the correct communication channels when you have a narrow niche in mind.

 Building your initial supply is also significantly easier when you're focusing on a single vertical.
 For example, let's say I'm building a marketplace to share power drills.
 It's relatively easy to find 100 people in my city who are willing to offer their power drills for rent.
 With this initial supply, I can already offer a great experience for the person who comes to my site looking for a drill.
 They're pretty likely to find one that is available near them.